 On the left, it displays up to 5 Status Icons (1 to 5) (4.3.2), the Status Text Field (6) in the middle displays Status Messages (alarm/information messages, 4.3.5).
-If there is no current Status Message , the name of the currently active menu is displayed in the Status Text Field of menu screens and - during remote monitoring with and if enabled within V-CareNeT[TM] - the Patient Info' is displayed in the Status Text Field of measurement screens.
+If there is no current Status Message , the name of the currently active menu is displayed in the Status Text Field of menu screens and - during remote monitoring with and if enabled within V-CareNeT - the 'Patient Info' is displayed in the Status Text Field of measurement screens.
 Otherwise, the Status Text Field is empty.
 The Status Text Field is followed by the AUDIO Status Icon (7, 4.3.3) and the Alarm Status Icon (8, 4.3.4).
 On the very right (9), the Status Bar usually indicates the monitor's date/time in the "yyyy-mm-dd hh:mm:ss" format.
-On measurement screens (4.2.3), the date/time indication is replaced by the V-Check[TM] Down-Counter (format hh:mm:ss) in V-Check[TM] Measurement has not yet been started, the remaining time to finish the V-Check[TM] Measurement during an ongoing V-Check[TM] Measurement, and 00:00:00 once the V-Check[TM] Measurement is finished.
-If the SDMS is not ready for use, it indicates -:-:-.
+On measurement screens (4.2.3), the date/time indication is replaced by the V-CheckTM Down-Counter (format hh:mm:ss) in V-CheckTM Mode (4.13.2).
+This down-counter indicates the duration of the 'V-CheckTM Measurement' if the V-CheckTM Measurement has not yet been started, the remaining time to finish the V-CheckTM Measurement during an ongoing V-CheckTM Measurement, and 00:00:00 once the V-CheckTM Measurement is finished.
+If the SDMS is not ready for use, it indicates -:--:-. ٩

-Note: The Status Bar and, hence, the visual alarm signals provided therein, is not displayed on the 'Review Trend Data Screen' (Figure 11), the 'Trend Data Statistics Screen' (Figure 12), the 'V-Check Results Screen' (Figure 15) and the 'Ready for use' screen (4.2.4).
+Note: The Status Bar and, hence, the visual alarm signals provided therein, is not displayed on the 'Review Trend Data Screen' (Figure 11), the 'Trend Data Statistics Screen' (Figure 12), the 'V-Check Results Screen' (Figure 17) and the 'Ready for use' screen (4.2.4).

 Note: If the 'Review Trend Data Screen' (Figure 11) is open during patient monitoring, the SDM will automatically return to the last active 'Measurement screen' if no button is pressed for 2 minutes.
-The 'Trend Data Statistics Screen' (Figure 12) and the 'V-Check Results Screen' (Figure 15), in contrast, will remain active in this situation.
+The 'Trend Data Statistics Screen' (Figure 12) and the 'V-Check Results Screen' (Figure 17), in contrast, will remain active in this situation.